imatheu03/SciCommProjAssig-U198688/README.md

 # SciCommProjAssig-U198688

-My name is Inés Matheu (u198688) and I am a Biomedical Engineering student at Universitat Pompeu Fabra.
+Hih, my name is Inés Matheu (u198688) and I am a Biomedical Engineering student at Universitat Pompeu Fabra!
 This repository contains sample code and the materials associated with the paper "In vitro neuronal cultures and network analysis to build a proof-of-concept biological computing AI device", written by Auba Fuster Palà.
-The aim of this repository is to bring some light to what the project was about and to briefly summarize the methods that were employed.
+The aim of this is to bring some light to what the project was about and to briefly summarize the methods that were employed.
+I hope you find it useful!

 ## In vitro neuronal cultures and network analysis to build a proof-of-concept biological computing AI device ##